Aravindchowdary1212/development/README.md

-# development
+# Development

-the code deployement to create the code write now
+This repository is used for code development and deployment.
+We are currently setting up and writing the initial project code.